-- Fully describe the characteristics of the noise and vibration sources that would be emitted when carrying out the activity (point source and general emissions).

-Describe noise and vibration emissions (including fugitive sources) that may occur during construction, commissioning, upset conditions, and operation. - 11.9 Predict the impacts of the noise emissions and vibration from the construction and operation of the project on the environmental values of the receiving environment, with reference to sensitive receptors, using recognised quality assured methods.
-Discuss separately the key project components likely to present an impact on noise and vibration for the construction and operation phases of the project. - 11.10 Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: - · activity's consistency with the objectives - cumulative impact of the noise with other known emissions of noise associated with existing development and possible future development (as described by approved plans) - potential impacts of any low-frequency (<200 Hz) noise emissions - potential vibration impacts on sensitive receptors and transport-related infrastructure. - 11.11 Describe how the proposed activity, and in particular, the key project components described above, would be managed to be consistent with best practice environmental management for the activity.
-Where a government plan is relevant to the activity, or the site where the activity is proposed, describe the activity's consistency with that plan. - 11.12 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
+- 11.8.
+Fully describe the characteristics of the noise and vibration sources that would be emitted when carrying out the activity (point source and general emissions).
+Noise and vibration emissions (including fugitive sources) that may occur during construction, commissioning, upset conditions, and operation should be described. - 11.9.
+Predict the impacts of the noise emissions from the construction and operation of the project on the environmental values of the receiving environment, with reference to sensitive receptors, using recognised quality assured methods.
+Discuss separately the key project components likely to present an impact on noise and vibration for the construction and operation phases of the project. - 11.10.
+Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: - (a) activity's consistency with the objectives - (b) cumulative impact of the noise with other known emissions of noise associated with existing development and possible future development (as described by approved plans) - (c) potential impacts of any low-frequency (<200 Hz) noise emissions. - 11.11.
+Describe how the proposed activity, and in particular, the key project components described above, would be managed to be consistent with best practice environmental management for the activity.
+Where a government plan is relevant to the activity, or the site where the activity is proposed, describe the activity's consistency with that plan. - 11.12.
+Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.